Bram Stoker's Dracula (1974 film): Cast

+Virginia Wetherell, Barbara Lindley, and Sarah Douglas appear as Dracula's wives.
+George Pravda plays an innkeeper in Transylvania and Hana Maria Pravda plays the innkeeper's wife.
+Reg Lye portrays the zookeeper killed by Dracula's wolf.
+The Stockton-on-Tees clerk is portrayed by John Challis.
+Stuntman Eddie Powell makes an uncredited appearance as the man killed by Dracula at the Whitby inn.

 Production

 Dan Curtis decided to film Bram Stoker's Dracula in two locations: Yugoslavia, where there were old castles and quiet land, and England, where the remainder of the story is set.

 Release

-The initial CBS-TV broadcast in October 1973 was pre-empted for an address by Richard Nixon on the resignation of Spiro Agnew.
+The initial CBS TV broadcast in October 1973 was pre-empted for an address by Richard Nixon on the resignation of Spiro Agnew.
 Instead it was broadcast in February 1974.
-CBS took advantage of the successful release of director Francis Ford Coppola's identically titled adaptation, Bram Stoker's Dracula (1992), to rebroadcast the film on 28 November 1992 (two weeks after Coppola's film opened).

 Legacy

 The film was released on VHS and Laserdisc.
-In the 1990s, Columbia Pictures and Coppola, who wanted to emphasize that his cinematic adaptation of Dracula would be unlike any that had come before, purchased the rights to the title Bram Stoker's Dracula.
-Nearly all subsequent home video releases of the earlier film have been under the title Dan Curtis' Dracula, or simply Dracula.
+In the 1990s Columbia Pictures and Francis Ford Coppola, who wanted to emphasize that his cinematic adaptation of Dracula would be unlike any that had come before, purchased the rights to the title Bram Stoker's Dracula.

-In addition to the title of Curtis' movie, Coppola also utilized its two key elements which distinguish it from previous adaptations: the depiction of Dracula and Vlad the Impaler – the historical Dracula – as being the same person, and the relationship between Dracula and his reincarnated wife (Lucy in the 1974 movie, and Mina in the 1992 film).
+In addition to the title of Curtis' movie, Coppola also utilized its two key elements which distinguish it from the novel and previous adaptations: the depiction of Count Dracula and Vlad the Impaler – the historical Dracula – as being the same person, and the relationship between Count Dracula (Gary Oldman) and his reincarnated wife: Lucy Westenra (Fiona Lewis) in the 1974 movie, and Mina Murray (Winona Ryder) in the 1992 film.

-According to a featurette on a DVD release of the film, Palance was asked to reprise the role of Dracula several times, but he always declined.

 The Marvel Comics series The Tomb of Dracula features a Dracula whose appearance was based on Jack Palance.
 The series debuted in 1972, before Palance had actually played the role of Dracula.
 Artist Gene Colan was inspired by Palance's performance in The Strange Case of Dr. Jekyll and Mr. Hyde (1968), Curtis and Palance's previous television movie.